WELCOME TO THE INVESTMENT ADVISER REGISTRATION DEPOSITORY

 - From February 1 until July 30, 2021, NY will offer both noticed and registered NY investment adviser firms an offline “mass registration” process in an effort to help facilitate bulk RA registration.
 By utilizing this off-system process, firms can ensure that NASAA’s Series 65 examination windows/enrollments will not systematically generate in CRD for those individuals who may otherwise be waived by NY from taking (or re-taking) the Series 65.
 See the full announcement for detailed information.

-- Beginning February 27, 2021, FINRA Gateway will be temporarily updated so that windows for NASAA’s Series 65 examination will not systematically open when NY RA is the only registration requested on the filing (selection of other RA registrations will trigger any necessary exam requirements).
+- From February 1 until September 7, 2021, FINRA Gateway will be temporarily updated so that windows for NASAA’s Series 65 examination will not systematically open when NY RA is the only registration requested on the filing (selection of other RA registrations will trigger any necessary exam requirements).
 If an individual requesting NY RA needs to take the Series 65, the firm will need to explicitly select the exam in Section 7 of Form U4 in order for the enrollment/window to be generated and the applicable fee to be charged.
-The automatic generation of Series 65 enrollments/windows when NY RA is requested will be re-enabled at a future time.

 - FINRA Gateway Reports now offers templates designed to support firms throughout the NY RA registration process.
 The four new report templates identify individuals who: